wp-plugins/xili-language/readme.txt

 and
 www.xiliphone.mobi [here](http://www.xiliphone.mobi "a theme for mobile") also usable with mobile as iPhone.

+And as you can see in [stats], hundreds of sites use xili-language.

+= For commercial websites, is it possible to buy support ? = Yes, use contact form [here](http://dev.xiligroup.com/?page_id=10).

+= Support Forum or contact form ? =

+Effectively, prefer [forum](http://forum.dev.xiligroup.com/) to obtain some support.

+= Does xiligroup provide free themes ? =

+No yet, but a lot of well designed themes like fusion or Arclite are very easily adaptable ( or the author incorporates automatic detection of xili-language as presented [here](http://dev.xiligroup.com/?p=427) ).
+And [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/) avoids to use poEdit to update .mo files with contents of terms of your database (categories, ...)

 == Screenshots ==

 1. an example of wp-content/themes folder